 Implementation assessment measures

-A one-page questionnaire (Appendix 3) was used to gain additional insight into the reception of the messages.
+A one-page questionnaire (Appendix 3; translation in Appendix 4) was used to gain additional insight into the reception of the messages.

 Self-reported message receipt.
 As we could not gather objective log data on the number of messages opened, we asked participants to assess on how many mornings they had opened and read the SMS.
 Response options were: Not on a single morning, On 1 morning, On 2–3 mornings, On 4–5 mornings and Every morning.